asterixxHQ/cpp-library-simple-ui/README.md

 ## Tech Stack
 -Language: C++
-- Paradigm: Object-Oriented Programming (OOP)
+-Paradigm: Object-Oriented Programming (OOP)
-- Styling: ANSI Escape Sequences
+-Styling: ANSI Escape Sequences

 **⚠️ NOTE:  This is an educational project designed to showcase how OOP is an integral part of C++ coding.
 It serves as a practical study on how encapsulation and constructors protect code integrity, with a touch of creativity.**